LevonDem/PAIRADISE-1/README.md

 https://drive.google.com/drive/folders/0B6Gm87MT7rC5U1dDRlVNMUluVzA?usp=sharing

 ### Pipeline Outline
-STEP I. Mapping & Preparing Allele-Specific AS Counts (using rPGA)-> STEP II.
-Statistical test (using PAIRADISE) ->
+STEP I. Mapping & Preparing Allele-Specific AS Counts (using rPGA)-> <br>
+STEP II.
+Statistical test (using PAIRADISE) -> <br>
 STEP III.
-Result Filtering and FDR Controlling
+Result Filtering and FDR Controlling <br>

 #### STEP I. Mapping & Preparing ASAS Counts (mainly use rPGA package)
-Memory Requirement: This step includes reference genome generation, STAR mapping and parsing aligned BAM files, therefore, it is recommended to allocate memory sufficiently. eg. for a sample like ENCSR000AED, 35 GB will suffice to run mapping and assigning reads, 15 GB will suffice for producing ASAS counts.
+Memory Requirement: This step includes reference genome generation, STAR mapping and parsing aligned BAM files, therefore, it is recommended to allocate memory sufficiently. eg. for a sample like ENCSR000AED, 35 GB will suffice to run mapping and assigning reads, 15 GB will suffice for producing ASAS counts. <br>
 Commands: Although each rPGA command is commented in below section, users are feel free to use rPGA -h to look at the manual provided by the package.
-Additional useage of rPGA please refer to https://github.com/Xinglab/rPGA.
+Additional useage of rPGA please refer to https://github.com/Xinglab/rPGA.<br>

 1.1 Generating the Personal Genome (hap1.fa and hap2.fa), followed by STAR indexing
 ```